In Vitro Fertilization: Unnatural Selection

 In Vitro Fertilization: Ethical Issues

-So we may rightfully ask: “How do we determine if one of the dozens of different ART procedures is licit or not?
+So, we may rightfully ask: “How do we determine if one of the dozens of different ART procedures is licit or not?
 What are the guidelines?”

 In vitro fertilization

 Once again, Donum Vitae comes to the rescue.
-The document provides us five specific and unambiguous guidelines designed to safeguard against abuses in the field of ART that commodify and dispose of children and abuse the marriage bond:
+The document provides us specific and unambiguous guidelines designed to safeguard against abuses in the field of ART that commodify and dispose of children and abuse the marriage bond:

-- All assisted reproductive procedures should be performed upon married couples only.
+1. All assisted reproductive procedures should be performed upon married couples only.
 “Respect for the unity of marriage and for conjugal fidelity demands that the child be conceived in marriage; the bond existing between husband and wife accords the spouses, in an objective and inalienable manner, the exclusive right to become father and mother solely through each other” (II, A, 2).
-Since the Catholic Church does not recognize homosexual marriage, it teaches that ARTs performed on homosexuals, either “married” or single, are illicit.
+Since the Catholic Church does not recognize homosexual “marriage,” it teaches that ARTs performed on homosexuals, either “married” or single, are illicit.

-- The wife must contribute the egg and the husband must contribute the sperm.
+2. The wife must contribute the egg and the husband must contribute the sperm.
 No other person must be involved, as this constitutes “technological adultery.”
 “Recourse to the gametes of a third person, in order to have sperm or ovum available, constitutes a violation of the reciprocal commitment of the spouses and a grave lack in regard to the essential property of marriage which is its unity” (II, A, 2).

-- Masturbation must not be required.
+3. Masturbation must not be required.
 “Masturbation, through which the sperm is normally obtained, is another sign of this dissociation: Even when it is done for the purpose of procreation, the act remains deprived of its unitive meaning” (II, B, 6.
 See also the Catechism of the Catholic Church 2352).
 Note that sperm collection can licitly be accomplished through “home collection,” which consists of the use of a perforated condom during natural intercourse.

-- Fertilization must take place inside the woman’s body.
+4. Fertilization must take place inside the woman’s body.
 “The origin of the human being thus follows from a procreation that is ‘linked to the union, not only biological but also spiritual, of the parents, made one by the bond of marriage.’
 Fertilization achieved outside the bodies of the couple remains by this very fact deprived of the meanings and the values which are expressed in the language of the body and in the union of human persons” (II, B, 4, c).

-- “Spare” embryos must not be discarded, frozen, or experimented upon, and procedures such as “selective abortion” (pregnancy reduction) must not be used.
+5. Embryos must be treated as human beings and with the dignity they deserve.
+Embryos must not be discarded, frozen, or experimented upon, and procedures such as “selective abortion” (pregnancy reduction) must not be used.
 “Those embryos which are not transferred into the body of the mother and are called ‘spare’ are exposed to an absurd fate, with no possibility of their being offered safe means of survival which can be licitly pursued” (I, 5).

 Frozen embryos are stored in liquid nitrogen

-- Evil may never be committed in order to achieve a good end.
+• Evil may never be committed in order to achieve a good end.

-- A method of assisted reproduction is acceptable only if it serves as a means to facilitate or help the act of intercourse in attaining fertilization.
+• A method of assisted reproduction is acceptable only if it serves as a means to facilitate or help the act of intercourse in attaining fertilization.
 It is not acceptable if it substitutes for the sexual act itself.
 IVF and other such ARTs are disqualified under this criteria.

 Ethical Alternatives to IVF